IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

     }
 ```

-Finally, you have to define the redirections to make according to the navigation realized by the user.
+Finally, you have to define the **redirections** that take place according to the way the user navigates.
 Three cases are possible :
- - End of navigation : when you follow a route of 'end' type
+ - End of navigation : when one follows a route of 'end' type
- - Navigation : when you follow a path of 'single' or 'conditional' type
+ - Navigation : when one follows a route of 'single' or 'conditional' type
- - Return : when you decide to go back to a previous step
+ - Return : when one decides to go back to a previous step

 ```php